rh-openjdk/MSITests/README.md

 Run folder `tps` directory as tests.

 ## Results
-Test suite produce tests resuslt in a simple text form or as a standard jUnit test format.
+Test suite produces tests results in a simple text form or in a standard jUnit test format.

 ## Prerequisities